ucphhpc/migrid-user-docs/docs/sections/erda/seafile/index.rst

 ERDA Seafile
 ============

-ERDA Seafile is a file/folder synchronisation and data sharing service similar to Dropbox/OneDrive/Google Drive/iCloud - But with the advantage that your data are stored internally and securely at UCPH.
+ERDA Seafile is a file/folder synchronization and data sharing service similar to Dropbox/OneDrive/Google Drive/iCloud - But with the advantage that your data are stored internally and securely at UCPH.

 .. _erda-seafile-gettingstarted: